Table of contents: Fuel filter for cars with gasoline… ↓ Fuel filter for cars with diesel… ↓ Condensate - drain ↓ Fuel filter - replacement ↓

 13. Disconnect the fuel filter from the mounting flange.

-14. Drain the remaining fuel from the fuel filter into an appropriate container.
+14. Drain any remaining fuel from the fuel filter into a suitable container.

 15. Install a new fuel filter.

-17. Operate the starter until fuel begins to flow to the injection pump.
+17. Operate the starter until fuel begins to flow to the high-pressure fuel pump.

 Attention!
-Do not dispose of the old fuel filter with household waste.
-It is recyclable.
+Do not throw away the old fuel filter together with household waste.
+It is subject to recycling.

-Instruction.
-There is a sieve in the intake cradle of the fuel gauge sensor.
+Note: There is a sieve in the fuel gauge sensor intake cradle.
 To clean it, the fuel gauge sensor must be removed.